promise-authentication/promise_authentication/app/views/about/_draft.html.md

 I promise, you'll want to hear this about authentication.

+Embrace the single point of failure and make that as secure, accessible and user friendly as possible.

 I know, I know &mdash; you'd rather not.
 I understand.
 I forget my passwords all the time too.